(Photo credit: ANDRIK LANGFIELD PETRIDES via Unsplash.)

 - Leave your name, hotel or home address, and a phone number where you can be reached.

-- While you might have to shop for replacement items, remember: Most lost luggage is found within 48 hours.
+- If you have to shop for replacement items, remember: Most lost luggage is found within 48 hours.
+(And if you do have to buy replacement items, save receipts so you can be reimbursed.)

 - Depending on the airport and the time, there’s a chance no one will be in the Baggage Service Office, in which case you should call the airline directly and make a verbal report.
 Provide the same sort of information as if you were filling out a report in person, plus note the time of your call.